r-craig73/anagrams_and_antigrams/readme.md

 ## Specification
 1. Check if the two words are anagrams.
 2. Check if the two words have different cases ("Ruby" or "ruby").
-3. Check if the input word contains vowels.
+3. Check if the input word (word1) contains vowels.
-4. TBD
+4. Check if the input word (word1) does not match the number of letters.
 5. TBD

 ## Setup/Installation Requirements